embark/c16-Assembler/README.md

 ```

 #Syntax
-By the way, you don't have to use "," or "+" or "-" to deliminate.
-You can also use " ".
-The below instruction can be expressed any of the following ways you please, and other combinations:
+There are many delmiters you can use for paramters (any of the following: '+' '-' ',' _space_).
+The below instruction can be expressed any of the following ways, and other combinations:
 ```
-add r0, r0, 2
+add r0,r0,2
 add r0 r0 2
 add r0, r0+2
 add r0, r0, +2